numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 - Be cautious at all times on and off the water.

 ## Safety Boats
-The safety benefit of the RIB is very much greater than the COVID risk from operating the RIB providing the precautions are followed:
+The safety benefit of the RIB, is much greater than the COVID risk from operating the RIB, providing these precautions are followed:

 - RIBs can only be operated by the session coach and assistant.
 - All RIB operations to follow these rules, during launching and recovery: